daiolupo/principlesExample/README.md

 ### Principle 1: Purpose of collection of personal information

-#### How are we going to let users know that we need to collect their personal information in order for us to provide our services?
+#### How can we ensure the user will need to give personal information to us in order for us to provide our services?

-- [ ] Quickly deliver a working prototype in the first week
+- [ ] Users will have the option of registering personal information in order for them to use our services.
-- [ ] Test this software with the client straight away
+- [ ] Users will be able to